-The PURE Electrolyte Hydration flavour offered on course will be lemon.
+The PURE Electrolyte Hydration flavour offered on course will be lemon and superfruits.
 For more information on PURE Electrolyte Hydration click here.

 There will be 11 aid stations on the marathon course, 6 on the half marathon course and 3 on the 10km course.
 Please refer to Course maps for aid station locations.

 A FREE transport service will be in place for friends and family, making it easy for them to get to the finish line at Elephant Hill.
 This shuttle doesn't need to be pre-booked.